 Landowners owe the lowest duty of care to trespassers, but they still owe them a duty of care.
 They are required to protect trespassers from hazards they knew about or should have known about.
 Property owners must also refrain from intentionally harming a trespasser outside of acts of self-defense.

 In addition, property owners are generally only liable for slips and falls caused by hazards that they reasonably could have fixed beforehand.
 For example, if you slip in a grocery store immediately after someone spills a liquid, you may not have grounds to file a case.
-An NJ accident attorney at Ostroff Injury Law can help you determine whether you have a strong slip and fall case.
+An NJ accident attorney at Ostroff Godshall Injury and Accident Lawyers can help you determine whether you have a strong slip and fall case.

 How Comparative Fault Could Impact Recovery